HACC2023/CodeWithAloha/README.md

 - Find your report and click Claim Task to assign this task to your organization.
 - The task will now be listed in the Claimed Tasks section with a status of "Pending".

-[...more steps to come later here]

 3. As a CMDR Member
-- Administrative Overview
+ Administrative Overview:
 - On the landing page, click the Login button.
 - Enter the following demo account credentials for an administrative view:
 - Username: `admin`
 - Password: `password`
 - After logging in, you will have access to an administrative dashboard which provides a comprehensive overview of all reports, tasks, and statistics.

-[...more to come]
+[...more coming soon]